pathfindertools/medusa-v2/content/pages/index.md

     subhead: ''
     body: >
-      Medusa is being built by experts in threshold cyrptography, inside the cryptonet team at Protocol Labs, building decentralized protocol for the future of web3.
+      Medusa is being built by experts in threshold cyrptography, inside the cryptonet team at Protocol Labs.
+We build decentralized protocols for the future of the Web.
     _template: feature
   - style:
       alignment: 'flex-col-reverse items-center '